About This Course

 For detailed guidance on the entry requirements for EU and International Students, including the minimum English Language entry requirement, please visit the Entry Requirements by Country pages.
 International applicants can also visit the International Education Centre section of our website for further details.

 Bangor University offers International Incorporated Bachelor Degrees for International students whose High School qualification is not equivalent to the UK school leaving qualification.
 The first year (or Year 0) is studied at Bangor University International College, an embedded College on our University campus and delivered by Oxford International Education Group.

-This course will equip you with the skills and knowledge for a successful career in designing and using ICT systems.
-The course will prepare you for a variety of careers in software design, communications and networking, computer applications, IT management, computer sales and marketing.
-Your mix of ICT and business skills will be particularly valuable for companies who wish to make better use of ICT.
+This course will equip you with the skills and knowledge for a successful career in designing and using commercial systems.
+We will prepare you for a variety of careers in systems design, communications and networking, computer applications, IT management, computer sales and marketing, data usage and management.
+Your mix of technical and business skills will be particularly valuable for companies who wish to make better use of technology.

 Opportunities at Bangor

 The University’s Skills and Employability Service provides a wide range of resources to help you achieve your graduate ambitions.

 The Bangor Employability Award (BEA)

 The BEA is a comprehensive online course that you can work through at your own pace, taking you through all the steps you need to take to explore, prepare and apply for your dream career.

 Bangor University runs a paid internship scheme within the university’s academic and service departments.